Booking Chatbot for Plumbing Companies

 First-visit resolution rates directly impact profitability.
 Every return trip costs your company $100-$200 in labor, fuel, and opportunity cost — time that technician could have spent on a revenue-generating call.
 When the chatbot collects detailed job information that enables first-visit completion, the margin on every service call improves significantly.

 Maintenance plan revenue creates the recurring income stream that stabilizes plumbing company cash flow.
 A homeowner on a $200/year maintenance plan — covering annual water heater flush, drain cleaning, and fixture inspection — represents predictable revenue that doesn't depend on emergency calls.
-Converting 20% of your one-time service customers into maintenance plan subscribers builds a foundation of recurring income.
+Converting a portion of your one-time service customers into maintenance plan subscribers builds a foundation of recurring income.

 Water heater replacement and repiping projects represent the largest single-job revenue in residential plumbing, often $2,000-$8,000.
 These jobs frequently start as repair calls where the plumber discovers the unit is beyond repair.
 A chatbot that identifies replacement candidates — customers with older systems, repeated repair calls, or units using obsolete parts — and books assessment visits creates a pipeline for these high-value installations.